interrupt-software/vault-transit/README.md

 ```bash
   vault token create -policy=$VAULT_TRANSIT_KEYRING
 ```
-The response from the `token create` directive above inclues a bearer token.
+The response from the `token create` directive above includes a bearer token.
 For testing purposes, the token acts as the authentication vehicle for the consumer.
-In real-life, there are more sophisticated authentication techniques that may require different instrumentation.
+In real life, there are more sophisticated authentication techniques that may require different instrumentation.
 ```
   Key                  Value
   ---                  -----